postcss/postcss/docs/api.md

 ### `lazy.processor`

-Returns a [`Processor`] instance, that will be used for CSS transformations.
+Returns a [`Processor`] instance, which will be used for CSS transformations.

 ```js
 var lazy = postcss([cssnext, cssgrace]).process(css);